eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

 ### 0.9997
+- Fixed boosts in shop being hidden by the group buttons
+- When a boost is bought, show just its group

 ### 0.9996
 - a timetravel-related boost (which may help you *get* time travel if you're lucky)